carbon-language/carbon-lang/llvm/docs/CMake.rst

 ``Information how to set up various cross compiling toolchains`` section for a quick solution.

-Also see the `LLVM-specific variables`_ section for variables used when cross-compiling.
+Also see the `LLVM-related variables`_ section for variables used when cross-compiling.

 Embedding LLVM in your project